citizenpu/Inventory-cycle-and-PPI/README.md

-Apply HP filter to major industrial goods inventories
+Apply HP filter to all the major industrial goods inventories using loops